somatic

 Form & Material

-Textile structures translate servo motion into localized pressure and release on the body.
+Textile structures translate servo motion into localized pressure on the body.

 Prototyping: Form